ucan-wg/spec/README.md

 The `can` field describes the verb portion of the capability: an action that can be performed on a resource.
 For instance, the standard HTTP methods such as `GET`, `PUT`, and `POST` would be possible `can` values for an `http` resource.
 While arbitrary semantics MAY be described, they MUST be applicable to the target resource.
 For instance, it does not make sense to apply `msg/SEND` to a typical file system.

 Abilities MAY be organized in a hierarchy with enums.
-A common example is superuser access ("anything") on a file system.
+A common example is a superuser capability ("anything") on a file system.
 Another is read vs write access, such that in an HTTP context `WRITE` implies `PUT`, `PATCH`, `DELETE`, and so on.
 Organizing potencies this way allows for adding more options over time in a backwards-compatible manner, avoiding the need to reissue UCANs with new resource semantics.

 Abilities MUST NOT be case sensitive.
 For example, `http/post`, `http/POST`, `HTTP/post`, `HTTP/POST`, and `hTtP/pOsT` MUST all mean the same ability.